We may not be able to see it, but air pollution is a real issue that is having serious, long-term effects on our health.

 Councillors are also seeking to revise the city centre Clear Zone – which restricts access to vehicles – to include emissions criteria, making sure only low emission buses, taxis and HGVs have access.

-We ran a consultation on our air quality proposals over August/September 2018.
+We ran a consultation on our air quality proposals over August and September 2018.

-Our air quality plan was submitted to Defra 14 September, which is subject to Ministerial Approval – a copy of this document can be found below.
+Our Local Plan to Improve Air Quality in Nottingham was submitted to DEFRA on 14 September, and is subject to Ministerial Approval.
+A copy of this document can be found below.